ceph/ceph/doc/cluster-ops/crush-map.rst

 ``ruleset``

 :Description: A means of classifying a rule as belonging to a set of rules.
+Activated by `setting the ruleset in a pool`_.
 :Purpose: A component of the rule mask.
 :Type: Integer
 :Required: Yes
 :Default: 0

+.. _setting the ruleset in a pool: ../pools#setpoolvalues

 ``type``

-:Description: Describes a rule for an OSD for either a hard disk or a RAID.
+:Description: Describes a rule for either a hard disk (replicated) or a RAID.
 :Purpose: A component of the rule mask.
 :Type: String
 :Required: Yes